-- 5.1.1 It is important to avoid dispute by ensuring that the Plan is adhered to as adopted, including full circulation of any permit or application that may affect the municipality as required in the Plan and prompt enforcement of the Plan policies. - 5.1.2 Prior to the meeting of the Committee, each municipality through its administration, will ensure the facts of the issue have been investigated and clarified, and information is made available to both parties.
-Staff meetings are encouraged to discuss possible solutions. - 5.1.3 The Committee should discuss the issue or dispute with the intent to seek a recommended solution by consensus.
+- 5.1.1 It is important to avoid dispute by ensuring that the Plan is adhered to as adopted, including full circulation of any permit or application that may affect the municipality or as required in the Plan and prompt enforcement of the Plan policies. - 5.1.2 Prior to a formal IDP discussion or meeting, each municipality through its administration, will ensure the facts of the issue have been investigated and clarified, and information is made available to both parties.
+Staff meetings are encouraged to discuss possible solutions. - 5.1.3 Administration should discuss the issue or dispute with the intent to seek a recommended solution that is agreeable to both parties.
+Administration from each municipality (administration-to-administration) is authorized to initially attempt to resolve a matter or dispute that may arise.